surajpattanaik/AboutMe/README.md

 # 🚀 Suraj Pattanaik
 ### Java Full-Stack Developer | Java, Spring Boot, Microservices & Angular | Cloud & DevOps Enthusiast

 A passionate Java Developer with over 4 years of hands-on experience crafting robust, scalable backend solutions using Java, Spring Boot, and Microservices architecture.
 From building RESTful APIs at TCS to transforming complex data flows at MetLife, I thrive on solving real-world challenges with clean code and innovative tools.
-Recently, I’ve expanded into full-stack development with Angular and TypeScript, containerized apps with Docker, and streamlined deployments with Azure DevOps—culminating in a top-ranked full-stack capstone project.
+Recently, I’ve expanded into full-stack development with Angular and TypeScript, containerized apps with Docker, and streamlined deployments with Azure DevOps —culminating in a top-ranked full-stack capstone project.
 Recognized for quick learning, impactful deliverables, and a relentless drive to grow, I’m eager to push boundaries in full-stack and cloud-native development.

 ---